hm-park-dev/java-tetris/README.md

 ﻿# java-tetris
-This project is maked by "https://www.youtube.com/watch?v=boAJUSN8fOU" Thanks for the video!😀
+This project is made by "https://www.youtube.com/watch?v=boAJUSN8fOU" Thanks for the video!😀